Last day of early voting is Saturday in Winston-Salem and Forsyth County

 The county has been accepting absentee ballots at the early-voting sites, but when early voting ends, people either have to make sure their absentee ballot is postmarked on or before Election Day, or deliver it by hand to the central elections office in the Forsyth County Government Center by 5 p.m. on Election Day.

-If postmarked in time, the ballot still has to make it to the elections office by 5 p.m. on Nov.
-12.
+Even if postmarked in time, the ballot still has to make it to the elections office by 5 p.m. on Nov.
+12 to be counted.

-Figures from the local election board show that more than 3,500 people have both registered and voted during early voting — more than 200 people at day.
+Figures from the local election board show that more than 3,500 people have both registered and cast their ballots during early voting — more than 200 people a day.

+If you do vote early, you can avoid the lines by checking the county's map of early voting wait times at the various locations.

+The map is on the web page of the Forsyth County Board of Elections: www.forsyth.cc/Elections.

 336-727-7369